Larger Quantities, Lower Prices

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 This XL Wooden Stump planter is created with a hollowed out hole in the center so that one can set a pot or potting soil directly into the planter and watch it grow.
 The stump is an actual piece of wood, so the lifespan is long-lived.
 The larger planter that we have ranges near to 24 inches but can vary slightly.
 The larger one allows for more room for the plants to grow and spread which creates a dramatic, full look.

 Using wooden stump planters is an ideal setting for any plant or flower, due to its additional nutrients, and some flowers make wooden stump planters the perfect fit because they're so easy to plant.
 Plants like annuals and bulbs are excellent choices for wooden stump plants; annuals make a good fit for wooden stump planters because they only bloom for one year, leaving no worries of transplanting precious plants if you decided to remove the wooden stump or if it were to fall apart.
-Because of the nutrients in the rotted wood, annuals bloom well in rich organic soil, particularly Sweet William(Dianthus barbatus), as these annuals blossom best in cool, rich soil, yet grow in any plant hardiness zone.
-Most annuals are easy to care for in wooden stump planters because they're able to blossom in shady areas and grow in any USDA zone.
+Because of the nutrients in the rotted wood, annuals bloom well in fertile organic soil, particularly Sweet William(Dianthus barbatus), as these annuals blossom best in the cold, fertile soil, yet grow in any plant hardiness zone.
+Most annuals are easy to care for in wooden stump planters because they're able to blossom in shady areas and thrive in any USDA zone.